avnik/CV/CV.md

   Can read/understand code in most of modern imperative and functional languages.

 * Knowledge of AWS cloud services, experience with Dynamo DB and SQS.
+(Also with EC2 as devops)
 * Proficiency with docker, and related tools.
 * Databases (basic knowledge of both SQL and NoSQL including Redis and Riak)
 * Network protocols: HTTP (including websockets), SMTP, HTTP,